Now more than ever, you may want a sense of calm and rootedness.

 Furthermore, researchers such as Felice Frankel and her colleagues have demonstrated that drawing (even without training) can help clarify what you know, assist instructors in assessing student knowledge, and refine public communication efforts by identifying key concepts.

 Want to know more?

-If you’d like to know more about how drawing can contribute to science learning, teaching, and research, I have a series of blog posts about “Artful Science.”
-I also have a series of sketching tips posted on my blog.
-You might also be interested in details about how I share the potential of drawing to enhance science education, research, and communication with collaborators.
+If you’d like to know more about how drawing can contribute to science learning, teaching, and research, see this series of blog posts about “Artful Science.”
+You can also tap into a series of sketching tips.
+If you’d like specific training, check out the details about how you can tap the potential of drawing to enhance science education, research, and communication with collaborators.

-This guide provides an introduction to field sketching/journaling and three foundational drawing techniques (bonus, there’s actually 5!) ideal for nature-based sketching.
+This pocket guide provides an introduction to field sketching/journaling and three foundational drawing techniques ideal for nature-based sketching.

 Don’t worry if you are not trying to make “fine art.”
-Without much training, it is still possible to render what you see in a way that informs and delights you.
+Without much training, it is still possible to render what you see in a way that informs and pleases you.

-If you try these sketching exercises, be sure to let me know how it goes.
-I’d love to hear your questions and suggestions, and of course, I’d like to see your sketches.
+Once you try these sketching exercises, be sure to share how it goes!
+I’d love to help with your questions and get your feedback.

 And of course, share your sketches while you #StayAtHome! 🙂

 If you’re not able to contribute much, don’t worry!
 Taking time to notice how life is growing and adapting around you is more important than ever.
 Just enjoy the guide.